 She shared a few memorable stories with us.

 Asbo in York

 “Stuart was rough sleeping when we first met in 2017 with his lovely best friend, Asbo.
 Asbo was very fit and well, but we were able to help them by providing vaccinations and preventative treatments.

 "Stuart remains a friend of the York outreach team and is now in a supported living arrangement with his beloved dog, who is now a bit of a local celebrity as he appears on our charity calendar and mugs.

 “Kiki is a popular dog in Leeds and has a special place in my heart, she is often found sporting the latest fashions and I particularly love her duck hat.
 Her mum keeps her warm with lots of layers.
 She hears our volunteer trolley coming along the street and gets very excited to see us, she's such a lovely dog."

 “Pepper and his dad are in Manchester and again he is a social media star of the charity.
 He's a lovely dog who often has sore feet which the vet team are able to monitor and support when necessary to make him comfortable.”

 Michelle wants Street Paws to continue to grow, expanding into more areas across the UK to reach out to every animal in need.
-She plans to expand their services to enable anyone who is rough sleeping to access vet care, accommodation and medical care for themselves without fear of losing their dog.
+She plans to expand their services to enable anyone who is rough sleeping to access pet services such as vet care, accommodation and medical care for themselves without fear of losing their dog.